 Mark W. Hendrickson

-Mark Hendrickson is adjunct professor of economics and entrepreneurship at Grove City College, where he has taught since 2004.
+Mark Hendrickson recently retired from his position as adjunct professor of economics and entrepreneurship at Grove City College, where he taught since 2004.
 He is also a Fellow for Economic and Social Policy with the Institute for Faith & Freedom, for which he writes regular commentaries.
 He is a contributing editor of The St. Croix Review and selfeducatedamerican.com, sits on the Council of Scholars of the Commonwealth Foundation, writes the “No Panaceas” column in the Op/Ed section of Forbes.com, and is a contributor at TheBlaze.com.

 After completing his B.A. in Spanish from Albion College, he at various times studied at the University of Michigan School of Law, Oxford University (Shakespeare and world literature), and Harvard (moral education) before earning his masters and doctorate degrees under the tutelage of the late economist and Grove City College icon, Dr. Hans F. Sennholz.